leon-zanker/cinit/README.md

 - `make`: This builds the project using the variables specified in the `Makefile`.
 - `make run`: This runs ./bin/project where project is the name specified at initialization.
+- `make debug`: This runs the debugger specified in the `Makefile` on the executable.
+The default debugger is `lldb`.
 - `make clean`: This will delete everything inside `bin` and `build` as well as the whole `.cache` directory, should it exist.
 - `make commands`: This will create a `compile_commands.json` file using `bear` (this enables intellisense with clangd when using third party dependencies). `bear` has to be installed seperately for this to work.